 If you have a smaller microwave, you can install it on the upper shelves of your kitchen.

-Just make sure that the shelf is wide enough to accommodate your microwave properly.
+Just ensure the shelf is wide enough to accommodate your microwave properly.
 You’ll also need your electrician to install an electrical outlet on the wall behind the proposed location of the microwave.

 Lower Shelf